elmahio/blog/docs/monitoring-azure-functions-with-the-portal-and-elmah-io.md

 Monitoring a production system by refreshing a webpage or looking at a PowerShell window isn't exactly ideal.
 Let me show you how we've chosen to monitor our Functions (using elmah.io of course).

 ## Monitoring Functions with elmah.io

+> Since writing this post, we have launched official support for Azure Functions.
+Check out [Logging from Azure Functions](https://docs.elmah.io/logging-to-elmah-io-from-azure-functions/)

 What we really want is a way to monitor if Functions starts failing.
 Luckily, elmah.io is created for error management, why it should be a good choice for monitoring Functions as well.
 Let's extend the code from the previous posts with some error logging: